Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ## Settings

 You can find the settings for this script at the beginning of the code.
 I think you would not need to change these once you have figured out what is optimal for you.
 You can find detailed explanations relating to these settings in [the features section](#features) above.
+Please note that the settings below will be reset after an update, so you will need to edit them again if they have been previously edited.
+This script will not need a lot of updates in the future, so hopefully the annoyance can be minimised.

 ### `ENABLE_TORRENT_DOWNLOAD`